scottgallant/xaprb-src/content/blog/what-women-tell-me.md

 started to, I decided to sit up and listen, hard.

 *Disclaimer: I'm not saying that men don't care or talk about these types of things.
-In fact, many of the episodes of sexism above came to me through a man's Twitter post.
+In fact, many of these episodes of sexism came to me through a man's Twitter post.
 BUT WOMEN RETWEETED IT TO ME.*

 ![Gramophone](/media/2016/08/gramophone.jpg)